 Since changing the way I eat several years ago, I have not had this happen even once.
-I have energy all day long and feel healthier and easily maintain my weight.
+I have energy all day long, feel healthier, and easily maintain my weight.

-You may know you need to make a change to your eating habits but feel thwarted - you aren’t sure how to do it or don’t have time to prepare food ahead.
+You may know you need to make a change to your eating habits but feel thwarted – you aren’t sure how to do it or don’t have time to prepare food ahead.
 When I find people in the lunchroom heating up frozen dinners, they usually say lack of time is the reason for not bringing food from home.
-If you’re overwhelmed by the idea of having to prepare lunch or squeeze in breakfast before work, you may be surprised at how easy eating healthy and clean really is.
+If you’re overwhelmed by the idea of having to prepare clean eating lunches or squeeze in breakfast before work, you may be surprised by how easy eating clean really is.

-As you may know (and maybe fear!), the key to eating unprocessed foods is a little advance preparation.
+As you may know (and maybe fear!), the key to eating more wholesome foods is a little advance preparation.
 But I promise you it is not difficult.
 Here’s your plan:

-- On the weekend, go to the grocery store and buy a few key ingredients (suggestions below under Grocery Lists).
+- On the weekend, buy a few key ingredients (suggestions below).

-- Also on the weekend, spend a little time preparing foods you’ll eat during the week.
-For example: boil eggs and cut up cherry tomatoes, cucumber, broccoli, and red bell pepper for salads.
-Obviously, if you don’t like these veggies then you can buy different ones.
+- Also on the weekend, spend a little time preparing foods you’ll eat during the week that you don’t want to freeze.
+For example, boil eggs or cut vegetables for salads.

-In the morning (or evening) you can throw these ingredients together in endless ways to create yummy salads, sandwiches, wraps, and more (see recipe below).
-With clean eating, you rely on seasonings and natural flavors instead of fat, sugar, and salt.
+You can throw these ingredients together in endless ways to create yummy salads, sandwiches, wraps, and more (see recipe below).
+With clean eating lunches, you rely on seasonings and natural flavors instead of fat, sugar, and salt.

-If you’re trying to lose weight, try smaller portions.
-You’ll find the weight comes off more easily when you’re mostly consuming fruits, veggies, lean proteins, and complex carbs instead of calorie-dense pre-packaged and fast food.
+If you’re trying to lose weight, have smaller portions.
+You’ll find the weight comes off more easily when you’re mostly consuming fruits, veggies, lean proteins, and complex carbs instead of calorie-dense prepackaged and fast food.

 Your Starter Grocery List

-Here is a list of specific items you can start out with – it’s just a starter list to give you ideas.
-As I mentioned in my first clean eating post, you should get your hands on Tosca Reno’s book, The Eat Clean Diet for more ideas.
+Here is a list of specific foods to get you started with clean eating lunches.
+As I mentioned in my first clean eating post, you should get your hands on Tosca Reno’s book, The Eat Clean Diet, for more ideas.

-Whole-grain pita, waffles, or bread; marinated artichokes; avocado; non-fat Greek yogurt; frozen edamame beans (or another legume of your choice); steel-cut oatmeal (or unsweetened instant); a variety of fresh fruits and vegetables; frozen blueberries; low-sodium hummus; dark-leafy greens; sweet potatoes; free-range eggs; grass-fed beef; lean ground turkey; chicken breasts; white fish; canned light tuna in water or salmon
+Whole-grain pita, waffles, or bread; marinated artichokes; avocado; non-fat Greek yogurt; frozen edamame beans (or another legume of your choice); steel-cut oatmeal (or unsweetened instant); a variety of fresh fruits and vegetables; frozen blueberries; low-sodium hummus; n0-salt added garbonzo, kidney, or black beans; dark-leafy greens; sweet potatoes; free-range eggs; grass-fed beef; lean ground turkey; free-range chicken breasts; white fish; canned light tuna in water or salmon

-I love to eat avocado sandwiches with a hardboiled egg, tuna sandwiches with fruit, pasta/rice/chicken/veggie salads, and turkey burgers and meatballs with fruit, to name a few.
-You’ll notice that all these meals include both carbs and protein so that your energy level remains high until your next meal or snack.
+I love avocado sandwiches with a hard boiled egg, tuna sandwiches with fruit, pasta/rice/chicken/veggie salads, and turkey burgers or meatballs with fruit, to name a few.
+(Check out what a day of clean eating looks like for me.)
+You’ll notice that all these meals include both complex carbs and protein so that your energy level remains high until your next meal or snack (fats are a small part of most of these meals as well).
 Remember, you can choose to eat smaller, more frequent “mini-meals” or add small snacks between three main meals.

 Here’s a salad I love to make for lunch.
 When you can pull out cooked pasta and chicken from the freezer, this takes about 10 minutes to make.
 Do it before bed and you’re all set with a delicious, healthy lunch!

-- 8 oz whole wheat past, cooked and cooled
+- 8 oz whole-grain rotini or penne pasta, cooked and drained

 - 1 cup cherry tomatoes, halved